filewatcher/filewatcher/README.md

 end
 ```

-The filewatcher library is a single file with 180 LOC (including comments)
-with no dependencies.

 ## Changelog

+*   0.5.4 Add --daemon option, fix issues with the --restart option.
 *   0.5.3 Exclude files.
 More environment variables.
-Options in ruby api.
+Options in Ruby API.
 *   0.5.2 Start, stop and finalize API.
 *   0.5.1 Kill and restart long running command with --restart option.